 Singapore’s bustling Chinatown is a nice mix of old and new.
 A popular area for eating and shopping, it is home to one of the best known hawker centers, Maxwell Food Centre.
 While obviously not free, this the place to eat if you are on a budget.
 Chinatown tourist attractions to check out include the Buddha Tooth Relic Temple and Museum, Chinatown Heritage Center, Sri Mariamman Temple and Tian Hock Keng.
 Also, a free walking tour with free food tasting runs weekly.
 Here is the link to the Chinatown official website for more information.

-There are many more free things to do in Singapore but these are our top picks for first time visitors.
+There are many more things to do in Singapore for free but these are our top picks for first time visitors.

 Save this to Pinterest!